 WHAT IS LYMPHOMA

 Lymphoma, also called “Lymphosarcoma,” is a highly malignant tumor of the lymph system.
-It is a very common form of cancer in both humans and small animals.

-This statement appears on the title page of this web site but what does it really mean for you and your pet?
 Presumably you are here because your pet is suspected of having this form of cancer.
 Perhaps the diagnosis has already been confirmed.
 In either case, you want to know more and there turns out to be much more to know.
 Because lymphoma is a common form of cancer in humans, research and new development in this area abounds.
 Animal patients as well as human patients have benefited from this research.
 This web site serves as a primer to explain the basics of this condition and answer the most frequently asked lymphoma questions.

 WHAT IS THE LYMPH SYSTEM?